rgee0/pullstats/README.md

 ### Specific image name

 This will consolidate only the provided image name.
-> Note: if the image name ist found within the set then the output will revert to default
+> Note: if the image name isnt found within the set then the output will revert to default

 ```sh
 $ curl https://rgee0.o6s.io/pullstats -d 'gateway'